-5. CONCLUSIONS
+5. Conclusions

-In this paper, we propose a new contention-based medium access control algorithms, namely, the fast collision resolution (FCR) algorithm.
+In this paper, we present a new contention-based medium access control algorithms, namely, the fast collision resolution (FCR) algorithm.
 The FCR algorithm can achieve high throughput performance while preserving the implementation simplicity in wireless local area networks.
 In the FCR algorithm, each station changes the contention window size upon both successful packet transmissions and collisions (i.e., upon detecting a start of busy period) for all active stations in order to redistribute the backoff timers to actively avoid potential future collisions.
 Due to this operation, each station can quickly resolve collisions.
 Other ideas we incorporate in the FCR are using much smaller minimum contention window size compared to the IEEE 802.11 MAC, and faster decrease of backoff timers after detecting a number of idle slots.
 These changes could reduce the average number of idle slots in each contention cycle, which contributes to the throughput improvement.
-To very the effectiveness for co-operation with the transport layer protocols such TCP and UDP, extensive simulation studies are performed
+To show the effectiveness of FCR in cooperation with the transport layer protocols such as TCP and UDP, extensive simulation studies are performed for throughput, fairness, delay distribution and packet delivery ratio on the transport layer as well as MAC layer.
+The simulation results show that the proposed FCR algorithm gives significant performance improvement over the IEEE 802.11 MAC algorithm, and support the transport layer protocols with high efficiency.